Click here to inquire about resources and assistance for your small business.

 The CARES Act was signed into law on March 27, 2020 as part of the congressional response to the COVID-19 outbreak.
 The portion of the CARES Act titled the Keeping American Workers Paid & Employed Act focuses specifically on relief for businesses through new programs administered by the U.S. Small Business Administration including the Paycheck Protection Program (PPP), Economic Injury Disaster Loan (EIDL) Grants, SBA Debt Relief, and SBA Express Bridge Loans.
 The funding appropriated in the CARES Act for PPP and EIDL programs was exhausted as of April 16, 2020.

 The Paycheck Protection Program and Health Care Enhancement Act, was signed into law on April 24, 2020, appropriates additional funding for PPP and EIDL.
-Louisville Forward has provided a SUMMARY of the relief funding created through the CARES Act and further funded through the Paycheck Protection Program and Health Care Enhancement Act.
 Additional information about the programs created to support small businesses is available on the U.S. Small Business Administration’s website at the following links: Paycheck Protection Program; Economic Injury Disaster Loan Grants; SBA Debt Relief; and SBA Express Bridge Loans.

 Individuals typically not covered by unemployment insurance, including self-employed, independent contractors, freelance workers, substitute teachers, childcare workers employed by religious affiliated organizations and nonprofits can now file for unemployment.
 Those who left their job for “good cause” because of reasonable risk of exposure (self-quarantine) or due to caring for a family member affected by the virus are also eligible.